Biodiversity

 Transfer of adult insects

-Creating opportunities for interacting with nature
+Creating opportunities to interact with nature

 At Shiga Works, we hold nature observation events with experts so that employees have opportunities to interact with the many plants and animals that inhabit the area.
-We also hold events such as Christmas wreath making and moss ball making using natural materials procured on site.
-In fiscal 2023, we are planning to hold nature observation and Christmas wreath making events.
+We also hold events such as Christmas wreath making using natural materials procured on site.

 Collaborations with local communities